-Downtime costs are those costs that result from an unplanned stoppage of production.
-As Grundfos clarifies, not always downtime costs correspond to a loss of production.
-However, they do represent a loss of comfort.
-They mainly include the costs arising from the procurement of replacement parts and the actual reparation of the machine, all happening in an emergency.
-To tackle this means either reducing the occurrence of downtime or/and being ready for when it happens.
+Downtime costs result from an unplanned stoppage of production.
+As Grundfos clarifies, downtime does not always correspond to a loss of production.
+It does, however, represent a loss of comfort.
+They mainly include the costs of replacement parts and the actual reparation of the machine, during an emergency.
+To tackle this means either reducing the occurrence of downtime and/or being ready for when it happens.

-For the first case, Predictive Maintenance is the answer again.
+For reducing the occurrence of downtime, Predictive Maintenance is, again, the answer.
 By monitoring the condition of your machine through vibrations analysis, AiSight can help you increase uptime by 30%.
 This results in avoided repair costs and extended useful life of your equipment.

-On the other hand, being ready for downtime means that by knowing the behaviour of your machine, you can allocate more accurately the resources that are necessary for repairs and spare parts.
+On the other hand, being ready for downtime means, that by knowing the behavior of your machine, you can more accurately allocate the resources that are necessary for repairs and spare parts.

 4. Operating costs

-Operating costs are those that refer mainly to the labour in charge of performing ordinary tasks on the machine.
-These include taking care of the physiological wear and tear that results from industrial operations, cleaning the system and of course supervising it.
-By centralising the overview of all assets in one place and giving you the optimal maintenance strategy, the AiSight solution helps reduce operating costs of unnecessary supervision tasks.
+Operating costs refer mainly to the technicians performing ordinary tasks on the machine.
+These include taking care of the physiological wear and tear that results from industrial operations, cleaning the system and, of course, supervising it.
+By centralizing the overview of all assets in one place and giving you the optimal maintenance strategy, AiSight's solution helps reduce operating costs of unnecessary supervision tasks.